russss/datasette-geo/README.md

     }
 ```
 ### MapTiler
 [MapTiler](https://maptiler.com) is another source of vector tile data which is cheaper than Mapbox.
+By way of full disclosure,
+they currently sponsor some of my personal projects with free vector tile access.

 [Choose your map](https://cloud.maptiler.com/maps/) and you'll be given a vector style URL:
 ```json
     "plugins": {
 	    "datasette-geo": {